-Were local business leaders and their LAPD enforcers interested in helping the homeless, they wouldn't be seeking only to “reclaim” their community; they'd be working to create a healthier, more sustainable one.
-Instead of pushing the homeless off the street with criminal prosecutions, moneyed interests would be looking to provide them housing.
+Were local business leaders and their LAPD enforcers interested in helping the homeless, they wouldn't just be seeking to “reclaim” their community, but create a healthier, more sustainable one.
+Instead of pushing the homeless off the street with criminal prosecutions,moneyed interests would be looking to provide them housing.
 The rich are doing the opposite.

 A homeless man on Skid Row.
 Photo via Flickr user mpeake

 “Plan to turn Cecil Hotel into homeless housing is withdrawn,” announced an April headline in the LA Times.
 The Los Angeles County Department of Health Services—along with the United Way of Greater Los Angeles and that hotbed of radical Marxism, the LA Chamber of Commerce—had advocated converting hundreds of rooms in the hotel into efficiency apartments for the homeless, complete with “on-site counseling and mental health treatment to stabilize residents.”

 But there was a snag: The moneyed minority didn't want it there.

 “It's like having an AA meeting in a bar,” developer Tom Gilmore told the Times.
 Gilmore—joined in opposition by Gloria Molina, a member of the LA County of Board Supervisors and the best friend a skeezy developer ever had—owns a number of nearby properties, but he claimed his opposition was in the interest of those he was denying shelter to, saying of Skid Row, “You could move a thousand people out tomorrow and in two weeks you'd have a thousand more people.”
 So, the logic goes, why help any of them?